ffromani/vmmi/SPEC.md

 A VMMI compliant implementation is expected to terminate in the following cases:
 - crash (bug)
 - signal received - see "signal handling" below
-- libvirt reports the migration completed - either succesfully, or aborted
+- libvirt reports the migration completed - either successfully, or aborted

 If the implementation detects the operation is aborted, because of a bug, a signal received, or because notified by libvirt, it must do everything possible to properly clean up, freeing resources and leaving the system in a consistent state.